 - Develop an array of suturing and knot tying skills.

 - Recognize and manage complications.

-The Texas Academy of Family Physicians designates this live activity for a maximum of 15 AMA PRA Category 1 credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The Texas Academy of Family Physicians designates this live activity for a maximum of 15 AMA PRA Category 1 Credits ™

-This Live activity, Basic Suturing, from 01/01/2015 - 12/31/2015, has been reviewed and is acceptable for up to 15.00 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, Basic Suturing, from 01/01/2018 - 12/31/2018, has been reviewed and is acceptable for up to 15.00 Prescribed credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Learn more about our Accreditation